livz/livz.github.io/_tips/Keychain-status-menubar.md

 $ osascript lock.applescript
 ```

-It's also possibe to assign a key combination to the execution of the script, which will be the next tip!
+It's also possibe to assign a key combination to the execution of the script, which will be the subject of the next tip!